MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Website/HOL 2.md

 In this hands-on lab, you will learn how to:

 - Create a new Web Site on Windows Azure by using Django.
-- Add a new page to show your current location on a Bing Map.
+- Create a Django website to show earthquake information.
-- Use FTP to manage those web sites.

 <a name="Prerequisites"></a>
 ### Prerequisites ###